 The Political Science Department offers diverse and flexible programs designed to help students prepare for meaningful careers in government and international public service, law, journalism, teaching and other related areas.
 In the liberal arts tradition, programs and courses are fashioned to help students develop the skills and background necessary to interpret the political world and understand how politics shapes contemporary life.
 The department’s goals are to help students improve their capacity to creatively ask and systematically answer questions, and to improve their skills in communicating their knowledge and insights in both written and oral fashion.
 Students are encouraged to work closely with their advisers to plan their study and to sample widely from a variety of course offerings.
 Students must also participate in either community service and/or research activities appropriate to their career goals and interests.

 Students can declare their major or minor online.

 Students can choose from the general major in political science, major in political science with teacher licensure, or minor in political science.
-Before declaring a major in Political Science, students should make an appointment with Dr. Cornett (ZH 208A) to discuss their interests and the program.
+Before declaring a major in Political Science, students should make an appointment with Department Chair Dr. Linda Cornett (ZAG 208A) to discuss their interests and the program.

-Although it is not required, we also recommend that students complete one or two courses from among Political Science 220, 235, 240, 261, 281, and Statistics 185 requirements before declaring.
+Although it is not required, we also recommend that students complete one or two courses from among POLS 220, POLS 235, POLS 240, POLS 261, POLS 281, and STAT 185 requirements before declaring.

-Review the course requirements in the UNC Asheville Course Catalog for the political science major and minor.
+Review the course descriptions and Political Science major/minor requirements in the UNC Asheville Course Catalog.

 The following political science gateway courses are required of majors: